 These luxurious and sleek vessels have an intimate French atmosphere and boast an open-air bar, three lounges and a team of master chefs crafting gourmet dishes. (pool, spa)

 The earlier you book, the more choice you'll have and the lower your price.
 And you can always change your mind — you won't be charged to transfer to a different trip before your final payment is due.
 View cancellation policy

 Click on dates for pricing, itinerary variations and to book your trip.
 Price is per person, double occupancy.

 Every Backroads trip is designed to appeal to a wide variety of interests and fitness levels.
 Several routes and a range of levels are offered each day so you can choose how much or how little activity you want to do.
 Learn more about how we determine activity levels.

 We want to make sure you're on the right trip and that you have the best experience possible.
 Every Backroads trip is unique and this one is no exception.

-The ship we sail on is like a floating expedition boutique hotel, so you can visit a new destination each day without touching your suitcase once you've settled in.
-Our ship is custom‐designed with a variety of inviting spaces that offer plenty of room for both relaxing and socializing.
-Our ship is vastly smaller than most cruise ships, with up to just 100 passengers.
-We sail with up to 30 Backroads guests on the Galápagos Legend ship.
+The ships we sail on are like floating luxury hotels, so you can visit a new destination each day without touching your suitcase once you've settled in.
+Our ships are vastly smaller than most cruise ships and are custom‐designed with a variety of inviting spaces that offer plenty of room for both relaxing and socializing.

-All meals are served aboard.
+On our active cruises, we seek out diversity by including regionally authentic and inventive meals for onshore lunches, picnics and the occasional onshore dinner.
 On-ship meals, though delightful, are meant to appeal to a wide cross section of passengers and may at times feel more conventional and less reflective of the region than on Backroads Hotel trips.

-In contrast to our Hotel trips, which typically have similar room categories, the Galápagos Legend offers a wide range of stateroom categories to choose from.
+In contrast to our Hotel trips, which typically have similar room categories, the Ponant ships offer a wide range of stateroom categories to choose from.
 The top-tier staterooms often fill fast, so book as early as possible if this is important to you.